mohit1508/citizen-registry-dApp/README.md

 # Citizens Registry

-A React + Vite dApp for managing a simple on‑chain “citizens” registry on Sepolia using Ethers v6.
+A React + Vite dApp for managing a simple on‑chain citizens registry on Sepolia using Ethers v6.
 It lists citizens emitted by a smart‑contract event, lets you add new citizens, and view per‑citizen notes.
 Styling uses Tailwind CSS (v4).
-State/IO is handled with React Query and React Hook Form.
+Data fetching/caching is handled with React Query; forms with React Hook Form and Zod.

 ## Features

-- Add a citizen (age, city, name, note) via connected wallet
+- Wallet connect: Guides install/connect of MetaMask and ensures Sepolia is selected.
-- List citizens from contract logs with graceful fallbacks
+- Citizens directory: Lists citizens from contract logs with graceful empty/error states.
+- Search & sort: Search by name, city, or age; sort by ID, name, age, city with ascending/descending toggle.
+- Pagination: 10 items per page with first/prev/next/last controls and validated page input.
-- Per‑row “Show note” loads the note lazily
+- Notes on demand: Per‑row “Show note” loads the note lazily and caches it.
-- Light/dark theme with persistent toggle (localStorage)
-- Responsive: cards on mobile, table on desktop
+- Add citizen: Add age, city, name, note via connected wallet with form validation.
- - Session‑only local add fallback (no funds required)
+- Local fallback: Session‑only local add when a transaction is rejected (no funds required).
+- Theme: Light/dark theme with persistent toggle (localStorage).

 ## Tech Stack